 Rental Finance Programs.
 The Commercial Lending Division of the Authority encompasses the business finance programs (described below) as well as the rental finance programs under which the Authority makes mortgage loans to qualified sponsors of low and moderate income multi-family housing within Colorado.
 As part of its rental finance activities, the Authority makes mortgage loans insured by an agency or instrumentality of the United States.
 The insured rental loans made by the Authority must be insured by an agency or instrumentality of the United States under an insurance program requiring payment of not less than 99% of the principal amount of such mortgage in the event of default.
-Insured rental loans made to date have been insured by the Federal Housing Administration ("FHA") under Sections 221(d)(3), 221(d)4 and 223(f) of the National Housing Act of 1934, as amended, and under Section 542(c) of the Housing and Community Development Act of 1992, as amended.
+Insured rental loans made to date have been insured by the Federal Housing Administration ("FHA") under

+Sections 221(d)(3), 221(d)4 and 223(f) of the National Housing Act of 1934, as amended, and under Section 542(c) of the Housing and Community Development Act of 1992, as amended.
 These insured rental loans have been funded by the Authority as described in "Long-Term Obligations of the Authority - Revenue Bonds and Notes - Rental Finance Programs" under this caption.
 In the case of a Section 542(c) claim, the Authority is responsible to reimburse FHA for 50% of any loss incurred by the FHA as a result of and after settlement of such claim.
 See "Long-Term Obligations of the Authority - General Obligations - Section 542(c) Risk Sharing Loans" under this caption.
-For certain information regarding the Authority's outstanding insured rental loans, see footnote 3 to the financial statements of the Authority included in this Official Statement as Appendix G.
+For certain information regarding the Authority's outstanding insured rental loans, see footnote (3) to the audited 2005 financial statements of the Authority included in this Official Statement as Appendix G.

 The Authority also makes uninsured rental loans to §501(c)(3) nonprofit corporations and public housing authorities as well as to for-profit developers.
-Certain of these uninsured rental loans have been made as a part of the Authority's SMART (Small Affordable Rental Transactions) Program in principal amounts under \$2 million (or in such greater amounts as approved from time to time by the Executive Director of the Authority).
+Certain of these uninsured rental loans have been made as a part of the Authority's Small Affordable Rental Transactions Program (the "SMART Program") in principal amounts under \$5 million (or in such greater amounts as approved from time to time pursuant to the delegated authority policy of the Authority as approved or amended from time to time by the Board).
 Uninsured rental loans have also been made by the Authority using funds from amounts in its General Fund designated as the Housing Opportunity Fund.
 The Housing Opportunity Fund was created by the Authority in 1989 to provide small loans at flexible interest rates, either with first mortgages or on a subordinate basis to other loans, and thereby supplement other available financing as needed for rental housing facility projects.

 Under another rental finance program, the Rental Acquisition Program (the "RAP Program"), the Authority acquires and rehabilitates apartment buildings located throughout Colorado for rental to persons and families of low and moderate income.
 The Authority contracts with private entities to manage such buildings.
-For certain information concerning the RAP Program and facilities acquired, rehabilitated and operated by the Authority, see footnote 1 to the financial statements of the Authority included in this Official Statement as Appendix G.
+For certain information concerning the RAP Program and facilities acquired, rehabilitated and operated by the Authority, see footnotes (1) and (4) to the audited 2005 financial statements of the Authority included in this Official Statement as Appendix G.